kmashour/I-Love-Shawerma/2-Inbox/Courses-inflows/Dockers 9-4-2025.md

 after removing the we will need to us run command if we want the container it is completely removed

 -------------------- operations on image level ------------

+#Docker_best_practice
 good practice remove all non used images because it occupies space docker images docker rmi image id

-if container uses an image there will be an error in removing the image we can use -f but its not a good practice since it forcefully remove the image
+**if container uses an image there will be an error in removing the image, we can use -f but its not a good practice since it forcefully remove the image**

 docker containers runs in an instant very very fast unlike a virtual machine a whole os will startup

 docker container ---> The running container which is based on a docker image

+**using rmi nginx --> i have two nginx the latest and another old version so by default it will delete the default version bye bye**
+**--> so we ether use and specify the tag**
+**--> or use the image ID**

+#Docker_best_practice
+best practice in docker image, is to get rid of the tag latest to escape conflicts because somewhere in time what will happen is there will more than one under label latest

 ##########################video-5##############################
-1st example of docker container was the busy box is that the only use, is our approach only revolves around using a container that has commands which i need to use that's not available to my system ??
+1st example of docker container was the busy box is that the only use, is our approach only revolves around using a container that has commands which i need to use that's not available on my system ??

-to create a server a daemon, web server most used example we want web server just to host a static website an ad or something very very simple
+we can create a server a daemon, web server most used example we want web server just to host a static website an ad or something very very simple

 I don't want to install the web server on my machine i want to sandbox it to run it in an isolated environment

-nginx is many things but now lets look at it as a web-server
+**nginx is many things but now lets look at it as a web-server**

 now we will run nginx through a docker container

-docker run -d nginx (p.s unlike busybox is not configured to run any command its a container with a diagnostics and networking tool kit for debugging so the commands are for us to be executed so if no commands were directed to the container it just turn down in nginx container it is configured to run the nginx service so it continue on running upon the container run command)
+**docker run -d nginx** (p.s unlike busybox which is not configured to run any command its a container with a diagnostics and networking tool kit for debugging so the commands are for us to be executed so if no commands were directed to the container it just turn down in nginx container it is configured to run the nginx service so it continue on running upon the container run command)

 docker ps --> will list port its listens on

-the nginx container is a web-server so it listens on a port, the problem is that it listens on the port but on the container network internal network created for that container so the pc will not be able to access the web-server because its on a different network
+the nginx container is a web-server so it listens on a port, the problem is that it listens on the port but the container itself is part of internal virtual network created for a docker container so the host machine will not be able to access the web-server because its on a different network

 docker run -d -P nginx
 -P -> random port is opened on the host system and is mapped to the container port this is called port mapping or port forwarding (NAT) the traffic now 8080 is dealt with as its the port of the container hence the word mapping or even forwarding it forward the traffic to the container so it could listen to any request from any where (0.0.0.0:8080->80) and reply to the request 0.0.0.0 means any where(any ip)